Programs

 This specialized program for children (ages 0-5) supports parents with young children exhibiting behavioral issues, developmental delays and/or those who have experienced trauma, loss or abuse.
 The program offers these culturally and linguistically sensitive services for young children and their families throughout Santa Clara County.
 Our providers are sensitive to the challenges that families are currently experiencing and the program tailors services to each youth and family to meet their unique needs.
 To make services extremely accessible we provide them in the families’ preferred settings such as in the home, our clinic, and/or in the community.
 We even provide services through telehealth.

-The journey in our First Five Program begins with assessment.
+The journey in our ECMH Program begins with assessment.
 We identify the strengths and needs of youth and families through various tools that take into consideration a child’s developmental trajectory, their temperament, environmental factors and relationship capacities.
 If youth are exhibiting developmental delays we provide further linkage to other agencies.
 We then join with caregivers to create a plan for treatment that honors the child’s and family’s strengths and needs.
 Youth can be seen in one or both of our programs that we provide, home visitation and/or therapeutic services.
 Home Visitors offer support, guidance and coaching for youth’s challenging behaviors, while strengthening the child’s development and social-emotional well-being.
 Therapeutic service providers address the underlying factors that are contributing to the behaviors.
 Youth have an opportunity to work through their feelings and experiences associated with hardships or trauma.
 Both programs aim to nurture the caregiver-child relationship and to create a network of support for the families.
 Providers work collaboratively with parents, multigenerational families, teachers, doctors, social workers and daycare providers to ensure continuity of care.
 The program also offers Triple P groups and individual Triple P curriculum for caregivers to bolster parental efficacy and promote positive behaviors in children.

 Evidence-Based or Promising Practices Utilized